cliss/CLTwitterEngine/README.md

 CLTwitterEngine
 ===============

 A simple, ARC and blocks-based Twitter engine for Cocoa and CocoaTouch.  `CLTwitterEngine` currently supports both [TweetMarker][tm] and Twitter's image upload service.
+There is also very basic support for Twitter's [user stream][us]; this portion is under development.

 Basics
 ======